gruevyhat/ik/swik.md

 * Girded: While armed with a shield, this character does not suffer area of effect damage.
 Friendly character in B2B with him do not suffer area of effect damage either.
 * Go to Ground: This character can perform a quick action to make the most of any terrain around him, no matter how seemingly sparse.
 Until he moves, ismoved, goes prone, or is engaged, the character gains cover, does not suffer area of effect damage, and does not block LOS.
 A character cannot use the Go to Ground ability during a turn he ran.

-// * Goad: When a warbeast in this character's battlegroup destroys one or more enemy characters with a melee attack during its activation, immediately after the attack is resolved this character can force the warbeast to advance up to twelve feet (2").
+[//]: # ( * Goad: When a warbeast in this character's battlegroup destroys one or more enemy characters with a melee attack during its activation, immediately after the attack is resolved this character can force the warbeast to advance up to 2". )

 * Good Breeding: This character can reroll failed Etiquette rolls.
 Each roll can be rerolled only once due to Good Breeding.
 * Grappler: An Opponent trying to break free of a grapple performed by this character suffers a -2 penalty to the roll.